Kent Blore

 Kent was admitted as a lawyer in the Supreme Court of Queensland in 2011 and successfully completed the Bar Practice Course in 2018.
 He has a keen interest in the implied freedom of political communication, the Kable principle and human rights law.

-Since joining Crown Law in 2015, Kent has undertaken three secondments to Strategic Policy within the Department of Justice and Attorney-General, including to assist in the review of the Criminal Organisation Act 2009 (Qld).
+Since joining Crown Law in 2015, Kent has undertaken two secondments to Strategic Policy within the Department of Justice, as well as two secondments to assist independent reviews of the Criminal Organisation Act 2009 (Qld) and reporting under the Crime and Corruption Act 2001 (Qld).

 Prior to Crown Law, Kent was a Senior Associate to Justice Bell of the Victorian Supreme Court and an Associate to Chief Judge Wolfe of the District Court of Queensland.